The transition to collective motion in nonreciprocal active matter: coarse graining agent-based models into fluctuating hydrodynamics: Abstract

 \section{Abstract}

 Two hallmarks of non-equilibrium systems, from active colloids to animal herds, are agents motility and nonreciprocal interactions.
 Their interplay creates feedback loops that lead to complex spatiotemporal dynamics crucial to understand and control the non-linear response of active systems.
 Here, we introduce a minimal model that captures these two features at the microscopic scale, while admitting an exact hydrodynamic theory valid also in the fully-nonlinear regime.
-Our goal is to account for the fact that animal herds and colloidal swarms are rarely in the the thermodynamic limit where particle number fluctuations can be completely ignored.
-Using statistical mechanics techniques we exactly coarse-grain non-reciprocal microscopic model into a fluctuating hydrodynamics and use dynamical systems insights to analyze the resulting equations.
+Using statistical mechanics techniques we exactly coarse-grain our non-reciprocal microscopic model into a fluctuating hydrodynamics and use dynamical systems insights to analyze the resulting equations.
 In the absence of motility, we find two transitions to oscillatory phases occurring via distinct mechanisms: a Hopf bifurcation and a Saddle-Node on Invariant Circle (SNIC) bifurcation.
 In the presence of motility, this rigorous approach, complemented by numerical simulations, allows us to quantitatively assess the hitherto neglected impact of inter-species nonreciprocity on a paradigmatic transition in active matter: the emergence of collective motion.
 When nonreciprocity is weak, we show that flocking is accelerated and bands tend to synchronize with a spatial overlap controlled by nonlinearities.
 When nonreciprocity is strong, flocking is superseded by a Chase \& Rest dynamical phase where each species alternates between a chasing state, when they propagate, and a resting state, when they stand still.
 Phenomenological models with linear non-reciprocal couplings fail to predict the Chase \& Rest phase which illustrates the usefulness of our exact coarse-graining procedure.
 Finally, we demonstrate how fluctuations in finite systems can be harnessed to characterize microscopic non-reciprocity from macroscopic time-correlation functions, even in phases where nonreciprocal interactions do not affect the thermodynamic steady-state.